 You can obtain referrals for sex therapists from AASECT and other professional organizations, like the American Psychological Association .
 You can also ask get a referral from your doctor or therapist.

 In looking for a sex therapist, it is particularly important to find someone who you trust and respect.
 Do not be afraid to ask questions about the therapist's background, philosophical orientation, and experience with your problem.

-Most sex therapists today, according to Dennis Sugrue, "look at the whole person and try to help men and women redefine what it means to make love."
-The effects of aging or physical problems "do not mean that a couple cannot experience the pleasure and joy of being physically intimate with each other."
+Most sex therapists look at the whole person and try to help men and women redefine what it means to be intimate.
+The effects of aging or physical problems do not mean that a couple cannot experience the pleasure and joy of being physical with each other.

 American Association of Sex Educators, Counselors, and Therapists

 Mental Health Canada